JHG777000/builder/Manual.md

 	 Give a URL to a buildfile for a project to be downloaded and built.

 The url\_to_src value must be set in the buildfile.
 Will download a project only once, however, will update a project by deleting and redownloading the current downloaded source, if the downloaded buildfile's project version is less than the online buildfile's project version.
+Overrides the -f flag, and filename becomes the URL.

 ### -d, --download_project